wahprima/IDNOG-API/workingArea.md

 Working Area or commonly known as *Wilayah Kerja* in Indonesia, is to be written as `workingArea` in API format.

-In API format, `workingArea` metadata are described as follow :
+API format based on its reference in `workingArea` metadata are described as follow :

 SK Rev 4.2 | API
 ----------- | -----------